USING IRONOCR

 Tesseract OCR for Multiple Languages (Developer Tutorial): Figure 5 - Example console output

-The image will then be passed into the Process method of the engine class, in which it is analyzed, text content extracted, and stored in the variable text.
-At last, the extracted text will be printed into the console, creating a visualization of how the OCR works.
+The image will then be processed using the Process method of the engine class, where it is analyzed, text content extracted, and stored in the variable text.
+The extracted text is then printed to the console, creating a visualization of how the OCR works.

 What is IronOCR?

-This makes IronOCR extremely good—its tremendous language support—more than 120 languages with support for automatic language detection and processing documents containing multiple languages simultaneously.
-In turn, this makes IronOCR very versatile and deployable globally, where multilingual document processing is highly critical.
+IronOCR offers tremendous language support—more than 120 languages with support for automatic language detection and processing documents containing multiple languages simultaneously.
+This makes IronOCR very versatile and deployable globally, where multilingual document processing is highly critical.

 Tesseract OCR for Multiple Languages (Developer Tutorial): Figure 6 - IronOCR: The C# OCR Library